symphoniacloud/dynamodb-entity-store/README.md

 ## Next steps

-If you want to read more on how to use DynamoDB Entity Store, then checkout [the manual](documentation/README.md).

-[The manual](documentation/README.md) also covers topics not included in this README, including:
+If you want to read more on how to use DynamoDB Entity Store, then checkout [the manual](documentation/README.md), which also covers topics not included in this README:

 * [Multi-table configuration](documentation/Setup.md)
 * [Advanced operations with diagnostic metadata](documentation/AdvancedSingleEntityOperations.md)